 Exhibit a binder portfolio to reflect what the exhibitor accomplished in the four steps of service learning.
-If the exhibitor has been enrolled in the project for multiple years (including Service Learning 1 & 2), the binder portfolio should include previous years' work.
+If the exhibitor has been enrolled in the project for multiple years (including Service Learning 1 & 2), the binder portfolio should include the previous years' work.
 The use of page protectors is recommended.

-CLOTHING AND TEXTILES (3 State Fair entries allowed per county from 50151-50153 a-c;
+CLOTHING AND TEXTILES

-AND 2 shopping entries from 50154-50156; AND 1 from 50157)
+(3 State Fair entries allowed per county from 50151-50153 a-c; AND 2 shopping entries from 50154-50156)

-- 1. All exhibits entered in the clothing and textiles area will be judged based on their construction and fit (if applicable). - 2.
+- 1. All exhibits entered in the Clothing 1-3 will be judged based on their construction and fit (if applicable). - 2.
 Exhibitors bringing garments should NOT wear their garments when they arrive for judging.
 The garment will be reviewed by the judges for construction first.
 Exhibitors will be asked to change into the garment as the second step of the judging process. - 3.
 Garments constructed for another individual are eligible for exhibiting in all sewing classes; however, that individual must be present to wear the garment for the judge.
 Only the exhibitor who made the garment is eligible for the ribbon and premium. - 4.
 Construction AND appearance will both be considered during judging. - 5.
 If a pattern was used to make the item, the pattern instructions, either written or electronic, are to be included with the exhibit. - 6.
-Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Heritage Arts (if made from a pattern). - 7.
-Members should enroll in Clothing & Textiles with the intent of pursuing quilting can exhibit in the non-clothing exhibit category in STEAM Clothing 1-FUNdamentals.
-Quilts exhibited in the Clothing & Textiles area will be judged using a rubric that evaluates the sewing skills and construction of the item.
-The 4-H member MUST complete all work on the quilt.
-You cannot exhibit a quilt that was quilted by someone else.
-Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor.
+Members wishing to exhibit knitted items should enroll in Visual Arts: Fiber (if original) or Visual Arts: Heritage Arts (if made from a pattern).
+We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts: Quilting project area. - 7.
+Youth may still exhibit quilts in any level of Clothing as a "sewn Non-Clothing" item, but these quilts will be judged using the Clothing rubric that evaluates the sewing skills and construction of the item.
+If exhibiting quilts in the Clothing area, all work on the quilt MUST be completed by the 4-H member.
+Youth cannot exhibit a quilt that was quilted by someone else.
+Quilts can be hand OR machine quilted as long as ALL the work is completed by the exhibitor.